Topology-Preserving Polygon Augmentation for Segmentation in Structured Visual Domains: Abstract

 \section{Abstract}

-Geometric data augmentation is widely used in segmentation pipelines and typically assumes that polygon annotations represent simply connected regions.
-However, in structured domains such as architectural floorplan analysis, ring-type regions are often encoded as a single cyclic polygon chain connecting outer and inner boundaries.
-During augmentation, clipping operations may remove intermediate vertices and disrupt this cyclic connectivity, breaking the structural relationship between the boundaries.
-In this work, we introduce an order-preserving polygon augmentation strategy that performs transformations in mask space and then projects surviving vertices back into index-space to restore adjacency relations.
-This repair maintains the original traversal order of the polygon and preserves topological consistency with minimal computational overhead.
-Experiments demonstrate that the approach reliably restores connectivity, achieving near-perfect Cyclic Adjacency Preservation (CAP) across both single and compound augmentations.
+Geometric data augmentation is widely used in segmentation workflows, but polygon annotations are often assumed to remain valid after transformation.
+This assumption can fail in structured domains such as architectural floorplan analysis, where a region may contain an interior void encoded as part of a single ordered polygon chain.
+Cropping or clipping can remove bridge vertices in this chain, causing one semantic region to split into disconnected components.
+We propose a lightweight topology-preserving augmentation strategy that repairs missing adjacency relations in index space while preserving the original vertex order.
+The method adds minimal overhead and can be integrated into existing preprocessing workflows.
+Experiments show that the proposed approach achieves near-perfect Cyclic Adjacency Preservation (CAP) across common geometric transformations and improves annotation consistency in polygon-based segmentation.